-The Project Guidelines are intended solely for guidance on general project requirements.
-Users should consult with their Registered Design Professional (Applicant of Record) for more specific Building Code requirements, other regulatory laws and rules, and technical site-specific requirements.
-If any variation occurs between the information provided in the Project Guidelines and other current regulations, law or Code, the requirements of current regulations shall govern.
+The Department of Buildings' Project Guidelines series has been developed to provide a general overview of the Department's project requirements for the construction industry.
+These guidelines are intended solely for guidance on general project requirements.
+Users should consult with their Applicant or registered Design Professional for more specific Building Code requirements, other regulatory laws and rules, and technical site-specific requirements.
+If any variation occurs between the information provided in this document and other current regulations, law or Code, the requirements of current regulations shall govern.
 As a rule, if two regulations pose a conflict, the more restrictive applies.

 This guidance does not constitute rulemaking by the Department and may not be relied on to create a substantive or procedural right or benefit enforceable by any person.
 The Department may take action at variance with this guidance and its internal procedures.

-While the Project Guidelines identify several resources that may be helpful to industry professionals, the Department does not make any guarantee or assume any liability with respect to such professionals using any resource or other information contained in the Project Guidelines.
+While the Guide identifies several resources that may be helpful to industry professionals, the Department does not make any guarantee or assume any liability with respect to such professionals using any resource or other information contained in this Guide.
 Use of any resource or information provided, by an individual involved in the construction industry, shall not be viewed as an endorsement by the New York City Department of Buildings of such resources.